-At a glance, Work Performance Data and Work Performance Information seem similar; both terms are different, although they are closely related; they help you understand the project’s status.
+At a glance, Work Performance Data and Work Performance Information seem similar; although they are closely related, these distinct terms will help you better understand and navigate your project’s status.

-Work Performance Data gives you rough data on the project’s status and helps you create the Work Performance Information.
-It is the basis of performance reports.
+Work Performance Data gives you rough data on the project’s status and helps you create the Work Performance Information, the basis of performance reports.

-A performance report is a very important communication tool for a project manager and to create it you will need Work Performance Data and Work Performance Information.
+A performance report is an essential communication tool for a project manager, and to create this report; you will need both Work Performance Data and Work Performance Information.

 Work Performance Data

-In other words, it is the current status of various project parameters such as how much work has been completed, how much time has elapsed, and the cost incurred so far.
+Work Performance Data is the status of project parameters, such as how much work has been completed, how much time has elapsed, and the cost incurred so far.

 Work Performance Data includes, but is not limited to:

-You will see to the compliance of requirements, non-conformities, the number of change requests received versus those accepted or rejected, etc.
+- Scope: You will see the requirement, non-conformities, the number of change requests received versus those accepted or rejected, etc.

-You will see how many activities have been started, how many have been finished, the status of current ongoing activities, etc.
+- Time: You will see how many activities have been started, how many finished, the status of current ongoing activities, etc.

-You will note the cost performance of the project: how much work has been completed, how much money has been spent to date, etc.
+- Cost: You will note the project’s cost performance: how much work has been completed, how much money has been spent to date, etc.

-You will see how many identified and unidentified risks have occurred, how many new ones are identified, the effectiveness of the risk response plans, how much contingency or management reserve has been utilized, the impact on project constraints such as schedule, cost, and scope.
+- Risks: You will see how many identified and unidentified risks have occurred, how many new ones are identified, the effectiveness of the risk response plans, how much contingency or management reserve has been utilized, and the impact on project constraints such as schedule, cost, and scope.

-Here, you will get data about the procurement-related activities: for example, quality standards met by the seller, the seller’s performance, etc.
+- Procurement: Here, you will get data about the procurement-related activities: quality standards met by the seller, the seller’s performance, etc.

-Now let’s find work performance data in the PMBOK Guide:
+Next, let’s review WPD in the PMBOK Guide:

 - The output of Direct and Manage Project Work